kdheepak/panvimdoc/doc/panvimdoc.md

 This can be used to generate documentation of mappings.
 All of the content in curly braces `{...}` that is part of the header is dropped and a tag is created.

-For example, the level 4 heading and the contents of the section is as follows:
+For example, the level 4 heading and the contents of the section:

 ```
 #### abc{xyz}